awsdocs/amazon-rds-user-guide/doc_source/Appendix.OracleGoldenGate.md

    where next_time>=sysdate-X/24 and dest_id=1;
 ```

-GoldenGate runs as a database user and must have the appropriate database privileges to access the redo and archive logs for the source database, so you must create a GoldenGate user account on the source database\.
+GoldenGate runs as a database user and requires the appropriate database privileges to access the redo and archive logs for the source database\.
+To provide these, create a GoldenGate user account on the source database\.
 For more information about the permissions for a GoldenGate user account, see the sections 4, section 4\.4, and table 4\.1 in the [Oracle documentation](http://docs.oracle.com/cd/E35209_01/doc.1121/e35957.pdf)\.

-The following statements create a user account named *oggadm1*:
+The following statements create a user account named *oggadm1*\.

 ```
 CREATE tablespace administrator;